Orlando Engelaar: Schalke 04

 Engelaar made his debut for the club in a friendly match, coming on as a second half substitute, in a 1–0 win over Rangers on 19 July 2008.
 He made his official debut for FC Schalke 04 against FC 08 Homburg in the first round of the DFB–Pokal, starting a match and played 78 minutes before being substituted, in a 3–0 win to advance to the next round.
 However, Engelaar suffered a knee injury during a 1–0 win against Atlético Madrid in the first round of the UEFA Champions League third round despite playing the whole game.
-It wasn't until on 16 September 2008 when he made his return to the starting line–up from injury in the first leg of the UEFA Cup first round against APOEL.
+On 16 September 2008, he made his return to the starting line–up from injury in the first leg of the UEFA Cup first round against APOEL.
 Following this, Engelaar made seven starts in the next seven matches for the club.
 He then provided a goal for Kevin Kurányi, who also set up two goals during a 3–0 win against Karlsruher SC on 28 October 2008.
 In a follow–up match against Energie Cottbus, Engelaar received a straight red card in the 53rd minute for confronting a referee, in a 2–0 win; which his sending off was described as "unnecessary."
 Five days later on 6 November 2008, he scored his first goal for the club in match day two of the UEFA Cup group stage, in a 1–1 draw against Racing Santander.
 After serving a one match suspension, Engelaar returned to the starting line–up against Bayer Leverkusen on 15 November 2008, as Schalke 04 lost 3–1.
 However, he was sent–off for a second time for a second bookable offense, in a 1–1 draw against 1899 Hoffenheim on 14 December 2008.
 After serving a one match suspension and his own injury concern, Engelaar returned to the first team against Werder Bremen on 7 February 2009, coming on as a 60th-minute substitute, in a 1–1 draw.
 Throughout the 2008–09 season, his performance suffered indifferent form and was subjected of criticism by the German media and the club's supporters.
 He later responded to criticism, saying that kicker's claims of his performance was "unjustified" and later criticised Schalke 04 supporters for treating him badly.
 Despite this, Engelaar went on to make thirty–five appearances and scoring once in all competitions.